mmarcotic/cypress_drops/README.md

 #### Log in

 I will create a test case which tests that a registered user can log in, given the correct credentials

+NOTE: Sorry that the initial commit is in Czech, that's just something that Visual studio did for me ☺